cortoproject/corto/contributing.md

 ## Requirements

-As of now, Hyve can only be built in 32-bit Linux.
+As of now, Hyve can only be built in 32-bit or 64-bit Linux.
 It is recommended to use an Ubuntu virtual machine.
-The examples hereby are provided for apt-get.
+The examples hereby are provided for `apt-get`.

 Install the GNU C++ compiler (required to build the C++ language binding).